Vyral/base-template/_drafts/our-market-is-changing.md

 {% include youtube.html %}

-Though our market is changing, both buyers and sellers have a good opportunity to get a great deal right now.
+<center>Though our market is changing, both buyers and sellers have a good opportunity to get a great deal right now.</center>

 Now that we’re into fall, what can we expect to see from our market in the coming months?